CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

         ![](images/firewall7.png "search gateway")

- 1. In the custom prompt you will see your Web server response.
+ 1. In the custom prompt, you will see your Web server response.

     ![](images/firewall8.png "search gateway")